 We spent some time in Costa Rica.
 Unless you’ve lived in a cave, you must have heard how beautiful and bio-diverse this country is.
 I was gobsmacked by the scenic splendor.
 I saw my first bubbling volcano there.
 I know it’s just a picture to you, but you shoulda been there!

 Costa Rica is also a country now overrun with American and Canadian retirees ensconced in gated communities, and not all are blessed with cultural sensitivity, or have any desire to learn about and engage in the local life.
 So I’ve heard.
 So I’ve read.
 Is it true?
 I don’t know.
 You tell me.
 However, clearly many retirees find that living abroad in Costa Rica is to live in Paradise.
 Yet, for various reasons we decided to look elsewhere.

 We were in Italy half a dozen times, mostly in the south of the country and loved it there.
 The food and wine?
 Well I don’t need to tell you.
 We met some lovely people who invited us in their home, fed us, lent us their car, and took us shopping.
 I mean, when does that ever happen when you’re a stranger some place?
 “Take the car,” she said.
 “Be back by one for lunch.”
 We’d only met her a few days earlier.
 Next thing we knew we’re at her dining room table with the extended family celebrating a birthday.

 But somehow it didn’t all add up for root-growing.

 How about the Indonesian island of Bali?
 We were there years ago, and were enthralled.
 Island of peace and harmony, of temples and festivals, of smiling people and taste-titillating food.
 Such seduction of the senses!

-I would learn to meditate, finally, and do yoga and get in touch with my Higher Self.
-Yes, I’d go live there, in the mountains, not near the tourist beaches.
-I’d go in a red hot second, if only… Well, you knew that was coming, didn’t you?
-If only…Bali wasn’t so far away from family and friends, most of whom hang out in Europe and the US.
+I could learn to meditate, finally, and do yoga and get in touch with my Higher Self.
+Yes, I could live there, in the mountains, not near the tourist beaches.
+I’d go in a red hot second, if only . . .
+Well, you knew that was coming, didn’t you?
+If only Bali wasn’t so far away from family and friends, most of whom hang out in Europe and the US.
 I’m afraid I’d never see them again.
 So it was a no for Bali, with an ache in my spoiled little expat heart.

-A couple of years ago we scouted out Ecuador, much advertised as a cheap expat heaven, but also rather out of the way for our purposes.
+We scouted out Ecuador, much advertised as a cheap expat heaven, but also rather out of the way for our purposes.
 The country is gorgeous.
 Lots of culture, great bio-diversity.
 The many different climates — from tropical to cool and rainy — make it possible to grow fruits from strawberries to coconuts, all fresh in stunning markets overflowing with the bounties of nature.
 They grow fruit there I never knew existed, and I’ve been around.

 And the ones you dance with.